Chapter 9 Constitution Of India: Democratic Structure And Citizen’s Rights Topic B Right Of Life And Occupation And Mass Movements

 Many landlords were compelled to withdraw their litigation filed against the Tebhaga activists and came to terms with them.

 The movement was most successful in the districts of Jessore, Dinajpur and Jalpaiguri.
+The movement grew stronger wherever there was a concentration of burglars or sharecroppers.

 5. Leaders:

 No less than seven million peasants and agricultural labourers actively took part in the Tebhaga movement.
+Among its prominent leaders were Kansari Halder, Gajen Malik, Manik Hazra, Bijoy Mondal, etc.

 6. Significance of the movement:

 The Tebhaga Movement is probably the greatest peasant movement in the history of India.
 Initially, it was a movement of sharecroppers.
+Later the small peasants also joined the hand with them as the gambit of the demands increased.

 Gradually with the intensification of the movement the charter of demands even touched the revolutionary idea of land to tiller concept.

-Prior to the Tebhaga many agrarian movements movement, developed within.
+Before the Tebhaga many agrarian movements movement, developed within.

 The framework of the Indian national movement but barring a few exceptions, their dominant ethos was Gandhian, as they adopted the methods of ‘passive resistance’ and ‘non-violence’.